|

 'NUMBER 10!' |

-term used by Vietnamese Nationals to express their
+Vietnamese Nationals to express their feelings of

-gifts.
 When gifts were provided, Aussie soldiers were

 suddenly NUMBER 1! |